01 Oct GROWING FOR THE STEWPOT | AUTUMN GARDEN DELIGHTS

 Few things make me happier than soup and stew season.
-I start my soups and stews early in the day, sometimes in a crockpot and other times on the stovepot — I adore the aroma as all of the ingredients simmer together.
+It is so nice start soups and stews early in the day, sometimes in a crockpot and other times on the stovepot — there is nothing like the aroma as all of the ingredients simmer together.
 And something that makes me even happier is growing some of the ingredients myself — from classic beef stews to more unusual chicken and bean stews, many of the base ingredients can be found in your own garden.
 Here are my favorites.

 See Also: TOP 20 VEGETABLES TO GROW IN YOUR GARDEN